Sale and Assignment of LLC Membership Interests

 Also: where are the official LLC records kept?
 Who is responsible for keeping them, and is access readily available?
 Is there a company book, i.e., a binder containing these?
 Failure of an LLC to keep organized and complete records is a warning sign for a potential assignee.
 This is true regardless of and aside from any statutory requirements for LLC record keeping.

-A vital object of assignee’s investigation should be the company agreement.
-The company agreement is essentially a partnership agreement among members, so it will directly bind a prospective assignee.
+A vital object of an assignee’s investigation should be the company agreement.
+The company agreement is essentially a partnership agreement among LLC members, so it will directly bind a prospective assignee.
 Is it valid?
-Is it a legal document of substance or is it a three-page printout from the internet?
+Is it a legal document of substance or is it a three-page printout from the internet that is not even relevant to Texas?
 Are provisions of the company agreement compatible with the intentions and goals of the assignee?
 What limitations does the company agreement impose (for example, restrictions on transfer of membership interests)?
-Can one easily re-sell the membership interest?
+Can one easily re-sell the membership interest or are there hoops to jump through?

 (4) Managers.
 It is operationally important to determine if the LLC is member-managed or manager-managed and, if the latter, to identity of the managers.
 Can the assignee work with these persons?
 Are they professional and competent?
 What is their track record?

 (5) Member List.
 LLCs are required to keep current lists of members, their respective interests in the company, and a list of all contributions to the company.
 BOC Sections 101.501(a)(1)-(7).
 Fellow members of a smaller LLC are effectively your partners in the enterprise.
-It is good to know who they are.
+It is good to know to know something about them.

 (7) Voting Agreements.
 These may or may not exist.
 Any one or more of the members may enter into voting agreements (including but not limited to proxies and pledges) that can affect control of the entity.